KatherineMichel/portfolio/doc/2024-recap.md

 On October 4, I spent the day sight-seeing in Dallas.
 I went to the Dallas World Aquarium, the Sixth Floor Museum, Terry Black's Barbecue, then enjoyed JPMorganChase employee night at the Dallas Zoo.

 The Dallas World Aquarium was unique and amazing.
-There were a number of awe-inspiring scenes.
+There were a number of awe-inspiring scenes and fun animals.

 <!--
 Stanford art photo